JTKashuba/CS-Degree-Guide/README.md

     * js - As mentioned above, Flask will default to looking in /static/js for all .js files
         * ui.js - A file containing the js for the website's UI
 * templates - Flask looks for the /templates/ directory by default as the location where html files are stored
-    * forecast.html - A file containing the html that displays on the webpage after the user clicks "Save & Display" to view their unique Four-Year Plan
+    * forecast.html - A file containing the html that displays on the webpage after the user clicks "Save & Display" to view their unique 4-year plan
     * ui.html - A file containing the landing page html
 * testing - nosetests looks for the /testing/ directory by default as the location where files used for nosetests are stored
     * test_degree_objects.py - A file containing the nosetests to test the Degree object